Google logo4.8

 Lens Implantation (ICL)

-Suitable primarily for individuals aged 18 to 61 with high refractive errors or very thin corneas.
+Suitable primarily for individuals aged 18 to 61 with high refractive errors or very thin corneas.³

 From CHF 150.-/month²

-² Pay for your treatment in interest-free installments, tailored to your needs and possibilities.
-A deposit is not necessary!
+² Pay your treatment in installments, tailored to your needs and possibilities.
+No down payment is required!
 Want to learn more?
-Visit our Helpdesk for further information."
+Our Helpdesk has more information for you.

 FAQ